 - Some green grocers

 - Certified organic retailers.

-Organic food is often more expensive than conventionally-produced food.
-This is because organic farming generally operates on a smaller scale, production is more labour intensive and, without herbicides, pesticides and other chemicals, yields are generally smaller.
+Organic food is often more expensive than conventionally produced food.
+This is because organic farming generally operates on a smaller scale, production is more labour intensive.
+Also, without herbicides, pesticides and other chemicals, yields are generally smaller.

 Organic food certification

 Organic farms are only certified after they have been operating according to organic principles for three years.
 However, the use of the word ‘organic’ is not regulated in Australia, so it is important to make sure that products you buy come from certified growers and producers.

 Before 2009, a standard (guidelines and rules) did not exist for domestic and imported organic foods.
 This led to a misrepresentation of the word ‘organic’ in the Australian domestic food market.

 Two key standards now govern the production, processing and labelling of organic food in Australia.
 These are:

 - The National Standard for Organic and Biodynamic Produce (for exported foods)